tamarin-prover/tamarin-prover/manual/src/003_example.md

  "FirstExample Message Theory")

-On the right side, you can now see the message theory, starting with the so-called *Signature*, which consists of all the functions and equations you defined.
+On the right side, you can now see the message theory, starting with the so-called *Signature*, which consists of all the functions and equations.
+These can be either user-defined or imported using the built-ins, as in our example.
 Note that Tamarin automatically adds a function `pair` to create pairs, and the functions `fst` and `snd` together with two equations to access the first and second parts of a pair.
 There is a shorthand for the `pair` using `<` and `>`, which is used here for